distributedlife/game-design/elements/resource-damage-model.md

 ###### Examples
 - [Super Mario Brothers](/games/super-mario-brothers) - Mario can always eat a mushroom to get himself up to full size.
-- [Quake](/games/quake) - Both health and armour resources can be restored to their full amount.
+- [Quake](/games/quake) - All resources health, ammo and shield can be restored to their full amount.
-- [Half Life](/games/half-life) - Both health and armour resources can be restored to their full amount.
+- [Left 4 Dead](/games/left-4-dead) - Ammo can be restored to it's full capacity.

 ### Regeneration system
 A regeneration system is one where the resource has the capacity to regenerate or renew itself.
 This often happens over time but will restore the resource to full capacity.